solid/authorization-panel/proposals/acp/use-cases.md

 The use cases are defined in [Use Cases and Requirements for Web Access Control](https://solid.github.io/authorization-panel/wac-ucr/).

-For each use case the following will be provided:
+For each use case, the following will be provided:

 *   A diagram of the [Agents](definitions.md#agent), Pods and resources.
 *   A link to the specific use case.